inbo/oscibio/content/posts/introduction.md

-Title: Introducing ourselves
+Title: Introduction
 Date: 2013-07-08 12:00
 Tags: news
 Slug: introduction
-Summary: Time to openly document what we do.
+Summary: Hello world!

 Welcome to the blog of the [LifeWatch INBO team](../pages/about.html)!
 After a couple of months of preparatory work, we are ready to start sharing ideas and experiences in order to turn the LifeWatch efforts at the INBO into open and collaborative projects.